simlal/vps-homelab/GUIDE.md

 Later we use a CI/CD pipeline to deploy caddy config changes from GitHub Actions using our self-hosted runner.

+#### Add new subdomains (CloudFlare) reverse proxied by caddy

+1. Add a new A record for the subdomain in CloudFlare DNS settings, pointing to the VPS IP address.
+No CloudFlare proxy, just DNS.

+2. Add a new Caddy reverse proxy entry in the Caddyfile for the subdomain.
+3. Restart the Caddy container to apply the changes.

+To test a new record made in CloudFlare DNS, use `dig` or `nslookup` to verify the DNS propagation.

 #### admin & healthcheck

 Simple healthcheck endpoint to monitor caddy status.